goudreinette/blog/_src/posts/2017-04-29-stimulating-creativity.md

 Deadlines can be a double edged sword.
 They may improve efficiency by helping you break trough analysis paralysis, but can also sacrifice creative depth.

-When the cost of adjustment is cheap (as in most web apps), I recommend a learn-as-you-go solution.
+When the cost of adjustment is cheap (as in most web apps), I recommend a learn-as-you-go approach.
 Real world feedback helps streamline your ideas.

 When it's costly to adjust (as in physical buildings) or risky to make mistakes (things that involve money or privacy), spend more time thinking upfront.